alice-biometrics/onboarding-python/README.md

 #### Onboarding

-To manage the operations with ALiCE Onboarding API, use *Onboarding* class.
+To manage the operations with Alice Onboarding API, use *Onboarding* class.
 This class deals with authentication automatically.

 ```console